Toyotomi Hideyori: Conflict with Ieyasu

-Ieyasu found fault with the opening ceremony of a temple（ Great Buddha of Kyoto） built by Hideyori; it was as if he prayed for Ieyasu's death and the ruin of the Tokugawa clan.
+Ieyasu found fault with the opening ceremony of a temple (Great Buddha of Kyoto) built by Hideyori; it was as if he prayed for Ieyasu's death and the ruin of the Tokugawa clan.
 Ieyasu ordered Hideyori to leave Osaka Castle, but those in the castle refused and summoned samurai to gather within the castle.
-Then in 1614, Tokugawa besieged Osaka Castle against Hideyori.
+Then in 1614, the Tokugawa besieged Osaka Castle against Hideyori.

 Siege of Osaka

-Tokugawa forces led by Shogun Tokugawa Hidetada attacked Hideyori in the Siege of Osaka in the winter of 1614 known as "the winter Siege of Osaka".
+Tokugawa forces led by Shogun Tokugawa Hidetada attacked Hideyori in the Siege of Osaka in the winter of 1614, known as "the winter Siege of Osaka".
 The attack failed, but Hideyori was induced to sign a truce and dismantle the defenses of his stronghold at Osaka Castle.

 In April 1615, Ieyasu received word that Toyotomi Hideyori was gathering even more troops than in the previous November, and that he was trying to stop the filling of the moat of Osaka Castle.
 Toyotomi forces began to attack contingents of the shōgun's forces near Osaka.
 On June 5, 1615, Tokugawa attacked Osaka Castle, an attack known as "the summer Siege of Osaka".
 As Toyotomi's forces began to lose the battle, a smaller force led directly by Hideyori sallied forth from Osaka Castle too late, and was chased right back into the castle by the advancing enemies.
 There was no time to set up a proper defense of the castle, and it was soon set ablaze and pummeled by artillery fire.
 Hideyori and his mother committed seppuku, and the final major uprising against Tokugawa rule for another 250 or so years was put to an end.
 His widow remarried but later became a Buddhist nun.